LucasDelfino92/morrowindsharp/main.md

 [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399?)
 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.

-Files to install:
-- **Project Atlas** (Main files)
+- Install **Project Atlas** (Main files)
-  - On MO2 installation, check the following options in the BAIN installer:
+  - Check the following options in the BAIN installer:
     - [X] 00 BATs
     - [X] 00 Core
     - [X] 01 Textures - Vanilla
     - [X] 06 Glow in the Dahrk Patch
     - [X] 07 Graphic Herbalism Patch
-- **Hotfix 0.7.2** (Update files)
+- Install **Hotfix 0.7.2** (Update files)
   - On MO2 installation, merge into **Project Atlas** when prompted.

-> ⚠️ Attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk** or omit installing the patch for now.

 > ⚠️ Note that **Project Atlas** utilizes its own texture sets for its edited meshes, meaning any retexture designed with the vanilla meshes in mind will require a patch for it to work alongside this mod.
+Also bear in mind that attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk**, or omit installing the patch for now.

 [**Improved Lights for All Shaders**](https://www.nexusmods.com/morrowind/mods/51463?)
 Adjusts every vanilla light mesh to enhance the effects of other shader and lighting mods.
-- On MO2 installation, check the following options in the BAIN installer:
+- Check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Smoke and Steam Emitters